 There is a \$25.00 replacement fee for each lost, stolen, or damaged Okra Kard.
 The Okra Kard ID Office located in Student Business Services (Hours: Monday-Friday 8 a.m.-5 p.m.) is where replacement cards are made.
-After business hours, contact the Campus Police.
+To report a card lost or stolen after business hours, contact the Campus Police or visit the 24/7 Online Okra Kard Office at www.deltastate.edu.